Joan Jett Blakk: Awards and media

 In June 2019, a play based on Smith's 1992 presidential campaign, titled Ms. Blakk for President, written by Tarell Alvin McCraney and Tina Landau and starring McCraney in the title role, opened at Steppenwolf Theater in Chicago.
+Landau will also direct the play's first New York production Off-Broadway at the Vineyard Theatre in October 2026, starring Wayne Brady as Joan Jett Blakk.

-In November 2019, Smith received the Queer Art Prize for Sustained Achievement for Joan Jett Blakk’s “memorable presidential campaign and for her powerful dedication to the lives of Black, LGBTQ+ communities across the nation.”
+In November 2019, Smith received the Queer Art Prize for Sustained Achievement for Joan Jett Blakk’s “memorable presidential campaign and for her dedication to the lives of Black, LGBTQ+ communities across the nation.”

 A short documentary featuring Smith premiered at SXSW in March 2021.
 In August 2021 director Whitney Skauge and Smith received the Outfest: Los Angeles LGBTQ Film Festival Special Programming Award: Freedom “for their collaboration on the short documentary The Beauty President, a reflection on the legacy of a young, Black, drag queen who, at the height of the AIDS crisis, brazenly ran against George H. W Bush for president on the Queer Nation Party Ticket in 1992.”
 In October 2021 the film premiered online with LA Times Studios.